-Three exams (150 points each) are multiple-choice and are not cumulative: each exam covers the chapters listed in the course schedule.
-A cumulative, comprehensive final exam covering everything in the class will be given during finals week.
-Consult the course schedule for exam dates and times.
+Two exams (150 points each) are multiple-choice and given in class.
+Exams are not cumulative: each exam covers the chapters listed in the course schedule.
+Question formats will be similar to quizzes.

-- I will drop your lowest exam score.
-This means that if you have done well all quarter, the final exam is optional.
-It also means that if you do terribly on one exam, you can take the final to make up for it. - All exams are taken in class and require only a pencil.
-We will be using Akindi, a scantron replacement system, and bubble sheets will be provided for you. - Make-up exams can only be scheduled for valid and documented reasons, such as health issues or personal emergencies, and are given at my discretion.
+- All exams are taken in class and require only a pencil.
+Bubble sheets will be provided for you to fill in your answers. - Make-up exams can only be scheduled for valid and documented reasons, such as health issues or personal emergencies, and are given at my discretion.
 If you are unable to take an exam at the scheduled time, notify me in advance when possible and no later than the next class meeting.
-No make-ups will be given for the final exam. - An online review session will be held the day before each exam from 2-3pm.